IDPH COVID19 MOBILE TESTING CLINIC

-To get vaccinated, you must sign the consent form below and fill out all the information BEFORE you come to the vaccination location and BRING all paperwork with you.
-When we transition to the online registration, you will answer some screening questions online, but will need to bring in the consent form.
+To get vaccinated, you must sign the consent form and the pre-screening form below and fill out all the information BEFORE you come to the vaccination location and BRING all paperwork with you.
 You will be asked to remain in an observation area for 15-30 minutes post vaccination*.

 - You MUST have an appointment to get a vaccine.

 - Please wear short sleeves.
 This will make it easier and quicker for people to get through the vaccine station.

 - If this is your 2nd dose, please fill out the paper below and also bring your vaccine card back with you.

 - If you answer “Yes” to being pregnant or breastfeeding , you must have a doctor’s note saying you can receive the vaccine.

 - *If you answer “Yes” to having a history of allergic reactions, taking blood thinners, or autoimmune system, you will be asked to remain in observation for 30 minutes.